How to Fix Packet Loss

 If your usage is high compared to your maximum bandwidth, try using less and see if that fixes the packet loss.
 Or you could buy more bandwidth from your ISP if that's an option for you.

 Next, test all of your hardware.
 See if it works on other computers on your network.
 Try plugging your modem (or wherever your Ethernet connection comes from) directly into your computer if possible.
 If that does fix it, then try replacing your router or wireless card.
 For new routers, I recommend the Linksys WRT AC3200 on the higher-end and the TP-Link AC1750 on the lower-end.
 For network cards, I recommend the Gigabyte GC-WB867D-I—it even supports Bluetooth!
 If for some reason you really can't use a PCIe card, I'd pick the TP-Link AC600.
 It has been good in my experience.
 You could try the OURLINK AC600 if you want something lower profile, although that would be weaker.
 If a new adapter doesn't fix it, you could try using a new cable, which should guarantee a perfect connection.
-In the rather odd case you need to plug in a wired connection, but only have USB ports available, I do happen to know that Amazon's adapter works well (even for the Nintendo Switch).
+In the rather odd case you need to plug in a wired connection, but only have USB ports available, I do happen to know that Amazon's adapter (Also available in USB-C) works well (even for the Nintendo Switch).
 (Also, please be aware that I get paid if you use my links.)
+I also have further networking recommendations on my personal site.

 If that doesn't fix it, it's probably on your ISP's end, and it will need to fix it.
 You should try calling them, letting them know your problems and what you have tried, and praying they will do something about it.